We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 1-800 Contacts sells:

-- They sell brands by four major manufacturers, including Bausch + Lomb, Johnson & Johnson, CooperVision, and Alcon.
+- Disposable contacts.
+These are meant to be replaced every day, every 2 weeks, and every month.
+They sell brands by four major manufacturers: Bausch + Lomb, Johnson & Johnson, CooperVision, and Alcon.

 1-800 Contacts doesn’t sell glasses on their main site.
 However, the company does own Liingo Eyewear, which primarily sells glasses.

-The cost will depend on what type of contacts you need, as well as whether or not you have vision insurance.
+The cost will depend on what type of contacts you need, as well as whether you have vision insurance.

 I wear contacts almost every day, but I do stretch out my orders (and give my eyes a break) by sticking with my glasses at least once a week.
 Ordering 2 boxes of 90-day disposable daily contacts will typically last me about 3 months.